 The Drive Disengage handle, when pulled, puts the saw in "free wheeling" mode.
-This is not a "true" Neutral, but does provide a by-pass in the pump/motor group that allows the saw to be readily moved.
+This is not a "true" Neutral, but does provide a by-pass in the pump/motor group which allows the saw to be readily moved.
 Some rolling resistance will be encountered.

-Fig. 18 - Drive System Controls (Similar to illustration)
+Fig. 18 - Drive System Controls